mijin-kim-official/mijin-kim-official.github.io/blog/_posts/2019-06-21-The Pillars of the Earth.md

 ---
 layout: post
 title: The Life of Medieval People in England and Cathedrals
-subtitle: OPINION.
+subtitle: ESSAY.
 Based on the architecture of the British Cathedral in Ken Pollitt's novel "The Pillars of the Earth"
 tags: [Short Essay, History of Western Architecture]
 comments: true
 ---